RobTheThief/battleships-ci-3/README.md

   - #### First Time Visitor Goals

-    1. As a First Time Visitor, ....
+    1. As a First Time Visitor, I want to understand clearly the game mechanics.
-    2. As a First Time Visitor, I want to be able to .....
+    2. As a First Time Visitor, I want to understand the game controls.
-    3. As a First Time Visitor, I want to be able to easily .....
+    3. As a First Time Visitor, I want to be able keep track of score.

   - #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to be able ...
+    1. As a Returning Visitor, see my previous scores and play again.
-    2. As a Returning Visitor, I want to find ...

 - ### Design
   - #### Colour Scheme